Indiana Jones and the Emperor's Tomb: Plot

-Mei Ying and Jones go to British Hong Kong in order to infiltrate Kai's fortress.
-They begin at the Golden Lotus Opera House, where they wait for Wu Han, a character from Indiana Jones and the Temple of Doom to help them.
-When Mei Ying is abducted by Kai's men, Jones and Wu Han chase the kidnappers down to a dock in a rickshaw, fighting scores of gangsters along the way.
-Upon arrival, they see Mei Ying being taken into a submarine by Von Beck.
+Mei-Ying and Jones go to British Hong Kong in order to infiltrate Kai's fortress.
+They begin at the Golden Lotus Opera House, where they wait for Wu Han, a character who first appeared in Indiana Jones and the Temple of Doom.
+When Mei-Ying is abducted by Kai's men, Jones and Wu Han chase the kidnappers down to a dock in a rickshaw, fighting scores of gangsters along the way.
+Upon arrival, they see Mei-Ying taken into a submarine by Von Beck.
 The submarine heads to Kai's private island, and Wu Han and Jones follow in a junk.

 After infiltrating a Nazi submarine base, Jones spies Von Beck and Kai arguing about their deal.
 They reach an agreement in which Von Beck can take the Heart to Adolf Hitler when Kai seizes control of China.
-Disguising himself as a Nazi, Jones makes his way to the peak of Penglai Mountain and the site of the Kai's Black Dragon Fortress where he finds Mei Ying guarded by the Feng twins, Kai's female bodyguards.
-After defeating them knocking them out, he falls down a heavily booby-trapped shaft into the temple of Kong Tien where he fights evil spirits and finds a magical Chinese boomerang-like weapon called the Pa Cheng, the Dragon's Claw.
-Eventually he finds Kai assembling the Mirror of Dreams and sacrificing Mei Ying to Kong Tien.
-Attempting to rescue her, Jones disrupts the ritual, and Kai flees while Mei Ying is possessed.
+Disguising himself as a Nazi, Jones makes his way to the peak of Penglai Mountain and the site of Kai's Black Dragon Fortress where he finds Mei-Ying guarded by the Feng twins, Kai's female bodyguards.
+After defeating them, Jones falls down a heavily booby-trapped shaft into the temple of Kong Tien where he fights evil spirits and finds a magical Chinese boomerang-like weapon called the Pa Cheng, the Dragon's Claw.
+Eventually Jones finds Kai assembling the Mirror of Dreams and sacrificing Mei-Ying to Kong Tien.
+Attempting to rescue her, Jones disrupts the ritual, and Kai flees while Mei-Ying is possessed.
 Jones frees her and together, with the mirror, they venture to the Emperor's Tomb where he uses the mirror to cross various obstacles.
-He is however separated from Mei Ying, despite his efforts.
-When he arrives at the terracotta maze at the end of the tomb, Von Beck gives chase to him in a boring machine bent on getting rid of Jones once and for all.
+He is however separated from Mei-Ying, despite his efforts.
+When he arrives at the terracotta maze at the end of the tomb, Von Beck chases him in a boring machine bent on getting rid of Jones once and for all.
 Von Beck is killed when his tank falls down a chasm, and Jones enters a portal to the Netherworld.

 After crossing a short Netherworld-version of the Great Wall of China, Jones finally finds Huangdi's crypt and the body of Qin Shi Huangdi.
 When Jones takes the Heart of the Dragon, the emperor awakens but is nearly instantly killed by the souls of his victims.
-Unable to control the power of the Heart, Indy collapses while Kai, who suddenly shows up, grabs the pearl.
-Mei Ying likewise appears to help Jones, but is shortly afterwards seized by Kai's newfound powers.
+Unable to control the power of the Heart, Indy collapses while Kai grabs the pearl.
+Mei-Ying likewise appears to help Jones, but is shortly afterwards seized by Kai's newfound powers.
 Kai also creates a shield to protect himself and summons a dragon to battle Jones, but Jones uses the Pa Cheng charged with mystical energy to penetrate Kai's shield and destroys the Heart.
 At the moment Kai loses his powers, spirits of his victims rise and mistake Kai for the first Emperor of China.
-Jones and Mei Ying flee as Kai is devoured by the dragon.
+Jones and Mei-Ying flee as Kai is devoured by the dragon.